 Another interesting measurement is the ISO setting with the DSLRs able to go a lot higher, giving them superior image capture ability in low-light.
 Of course, at the top end (25600) you will most likely experience some image noise, but still, the better lens (wider) with lower ISO means you can often shoot hand-held with no shake with a DSLR.

 This is where the game switches leaders.

-The GoPro action camera, is all about video.
+The GoPro action camera is all about video.
 And it has been optimized for taking action video with as small a camera as possible.
 That is one of the reasons many people love this as a travel camera!

-Low frame rates are going to be less detailed and harder to work with (slow down) in post production.
+Low frame rates are going to be less detailed and harder to work with (slow down) in post-production.
 Therefore, it is no surprise to see them taking the frame rates (fps) up to 120 in some formats.